datarefugephilly/workflow/docs/advance-work.md

 ## The Basics

 - Read through the entire workflow documentation.
-- Sign up for the DataRefuge slack and make sure there's a channel for your event.
+- Sign up for the DataRefuge Slack and make sure there's a channel for your event.
 - Define your teams.
 They are usually: Seeders, Researchers, Harvesters, Checkers, Baggers, and Describers.
 Although in some cases, some of the roles can be conflated
     - In particular, we recommend that Researchers and Harvesters work very closely with each other, e.g. in pairs or small groups.
 In some cases, a single person might be both a Researcher and a Harvester.
     - Each team should have team leaders, aka "guides".